Zeyi-Lin/HivisionIDPhotos/docs/api_EN.md

 The logic of the `Generate ID Photo` API is to send an RGB image and output a standard ID photo and a high-definition ID photo:

-- **High-Definition ID Photo**: An ID photo created based on the aspect ratio of `size`, with the filename being `output_image_dir` plus `_hd` suffix.
+- **High-definition ID Photo**: An ID photo created based on the aspect ratio of `size`, with the filename having `_hd` appended to `output_image_dir`.
-- **Standard ID Photo**: Size equals to `size`, scaled down from the high-definition ID photo, with the filename `output_image_dir`.
+- **Standard ID Photo**: The size equals `size`, scaled from the high-definition ID photo, with the filename as `output_image_dir`.

 It is important to note that both generated photos are transparent (RGBA four-channel images).
-To generate a complete ID photo, you will also need the `Add Background Color` API below.
+To create a complete ID photo, you will also need to use the `Add Background Color` API below.

 > Q: Why is it designed this way?
-> A: Because in actual products, users often switch background color previews frequently.
-Providing a transparent background image for the frontend JS code to synthesize colors is a better user experience.
+> A: Because in actual products, users frequently switch background color preview effects, providing a transparent background image for the front-end JS code to composite colors is a better experience.

 ### 2. Add Background Color

 API Name: `add_background`

-The logic of the `Add Background Color` API is to send an RGBA image and add a background color based on `color`, synthesizing a JPG image.
+The logic of the `Add Background Color` API is to receive an RGBA image (transparent image) and add a background color based on `color`, composing a JPG image.

-### 3. Generate 6-inch Layout Photo
+### 3. Generate Six-Inch Layout Photo

 API Name: `generate_layout_photos`

-The logic of the `Generate 6-inch Layout Photo` API is to send an RGB image (generally the ID photo after adding background color), arrange the photos based on `size`, and then generate a 6-inch layout photo.
+The logic of the `Generate Six-Inch Layout Photo` API is to receive an RGB image (usually the ID photo after adding background color), arrange the photos based on `size`, and then generate a six-inch layout photo.

 ### 4. Human Matting

 API Name: `human_matting`

-The logic of the `Human Matting` API is to send an RGB image and output a standard matting portrait and a high-definition matting portrait (without any background filling).
+The logic of the `Human Matting` API is to receive an RGB image and output a standard matting portrait and a high-definition matting portrait (without any background filling).

+### 5. Add Watermark to Image

+API Name: `watermark`

+The functionality of the `Add Watermark to Image` API is to receive a watermark text and add the specified watermark to the original image.
+Users can specify attributes such as the watermark's position, opacity, and size to seamlessly blend the watermark into the original image.

+### 6. Set Image KB Size

+API Name: `set_kb`

+The functionality of the `Set Image KB Size` API is to receive an image and a target file size (in KB).
+If the specified KB value is less than the original file, it adjusts the compression rate.
+If the specified KB value is greater than the source file, it increases the KB value by adding information to the file header, aiming for the final size of the image to match the specified KB value.

+### 7. ID Photo Cropping

+API Name: `idphoto_crop`

+The functionality of the `ID Photo Cropping` API is to receive an RGBA image (transparent image) and output a standard ID photo and a high-definition ID photo.

 <br>

 ## cURL Request Examples

-cURL is a command-line tool used to transfer data with various network protocols.
-Below are examples of calling these APIs using cURL.
+cURL is a command-line tool for transferring data using various network protocols.
+Here are examples of using cURL to call these APIs.

 ### 1. Generate ID Photo (Transparent Background)